nbfigueroa/6D-RGBD-Odometry/README.md

 Once compiled you can test the BRAND desciptors by running a simple matching example found in:

 ###brand_match
-This stand-alone example shows how to use the class to create BRAND descriptors.
+This stand-alone example shows how to use the class to create BRAND descriptors and do a simple brute-force matching between two frames.

 Compiling:
 ```